-The delivery rate is something that should be tracked consistently, as it should stay above 95%.
-If not, it’s time to review your recipient lists and clean them up.
-Additionally, make sure you’re using mobile-friendly templates, as well as taking a look at your titles and copies and making sure they’re not being marked as spam.
+The delivery rate should be tracked consistently and stay above 95%.
+If not, it's time to review your recipient lists and clean them up.
+Additionally, ensure you're using mobile-friendly templates, optimizing your titles and copies, and ensuring your emails are not being marked as spam.

 Email open rate is, as you might have guessed, the percentage of recipients who open an email out of your total number of recipients.
-Keep in mind, that the email is only counted as opened when the recipient enables images in your email to be displayed, or when the recipient clicks on a link in the email.
-Your emails’ average open rate should be anywhere between 15-25%.
+Remember that the email is only counted as opened when the recipient enables images in your email to be displayed or when the recipient clicks on a link in the email.
+Your emails' average open rate should be between 15-25%.

 Click-through rate (CTR)

-This gives you a better idea of whether your content itself is interesting, whether the link placements are working, and if your CTAs are clear and engaging enough.
+This gives you a better idea of whether your content is interesting, whether the link placements are working, and whether your CTAs are clear and engaging enough.

 Social media engagement

-Most social media platforms like Facebook, Instagram, and Twitter, offer great tools for analytics and insights.
-If you have (which you should) a Facebook business account, you’re able to see all types of metrics and insights, here’s what it looks like:
+Most social media platforms, like Facebook, Instagram, and Twitter, offer great tools for analytics and insights.
+If you have (which you should) a Facebook business account, you can see all types of metrics and insights.

 Post engagement (likes, comments, shares)

-As we mentioned before, the engagement performance is not only about the ego-boost of how many likes your post gets, but it also directly affects the visibility of your posts on the different platforms.
+As we mentioned before, engagement performance is not only about the ego boost of how many likes your post gets, but it also directly affects the visibility of your posts on different platforms.